heathnate/the-world-beneath-us/README.md

 Eli Pappas - Level 2, Level 6 (show quake clicked on in the graph and bar charts), assisted with styling for clickability on charts

 Nate Heath - Level 1, Level 3

+Freja Kahle - Level 5, assisted in bug fixing for level 4